syedtoheedgillani/Dynamic_Payment/README.md

 **Usage:**

 Implementing the Dynamic Payment plugin is straightforward.
-Consult the provided documentation to seamlessly integrate the plugin into your Moodle instance.
+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
 Configure the plugin settings to align with your billing cycle, and let the automated proration mechanism handle fair and accurate billing.